bi-labor/es-mssql/docs/mssql/exercise1.md

 ## Checking out your repository

-1. Open the following URL and accept the assignment to get your repository: <https://classroom.github.com/a/HywjUNvO>
+1. Create your git repository using the invitation link in Moodle.
+Make sure to use the URL that belongs to this topic!

 1. Wait for the repository creation to complete, then check out the repository.